microsoft/CromwellOnAzure/docs/quickstart-cromwell-on-azure.md

 Once installed, Cromwell on Azure configures the following Azure resources:

 * [Host VM](https://azure.microsoft.com/en-us/services/virtual-machines/) - The host VM runs the Cromwell server.
 It includes the virtual machine, disk, network interface, public IP address, and virtual network.
 * [Batch account](https://docs.microsoft.com/en-us/azure/batch/) - The Batch account is connected to the host VM by default and will spin up the virtual machines that run each task in a workflow.
+After installation, create an Azure support request to increase your core quotas if you plan on running large workflows.
+Learn more [here](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#resource-quotas).
 * [Storage account](https://docs.microsoft.com/en-us/azure/storage/) - This Storage account is mounted to the host VM.
 By default, it includes the following Blob containers - "cromwell-executions", "cromwell-workflow-logs", "inputs", "outputs", and "workflows".
 * [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) - This contains all logs from the workflow to enable debugging at the task level.
 * [Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) - This database includes information and metadata about each task in each workflow run by the host VM.

  All of these resources will be grouped under a single resource group in your account, which you can view on the [Azure Portal](https://portal.azure.com).
-Note that your specific Resource Group name, host VM name and host VM password for username "vmadmin" are printed to the screen during installation.
-We recommend safely storing these for your future use! <br/>
+Note that your specific resource group name, host VM name and host VM password for username "vmadmin" are printed to the screen during installation.
+We recommend safely storing these for your future use.<br/>

 Note that as part of the Cromwell on Azure installation, a "Hello World" workflow is automatically run.
 The input files for this workflow are found in the "inputs" container, and the output files can be found in the "cromwell-executions" container.<br/>

 # Run a sample workflow
-To run a workflow using Cromwell on Azure, you will need to upload your input files and your WDL file to Azure storage.
+To run a workflow using Cromwell on Azure, you will need to upload your input files and your WDL file to Azure Storage.
 You will also need to generate a Cromwell on Azure-specific trigger file which includes the path to your WDL and inputs file, and any workflow options and dependencies.
 Submitting this trigger file initiates the Cromwell workflow.
 In this example, we will run a sample workflow written in WDL that converts FASTQ files to uBAM for chromosome 21.

 ## Access input data
 You can find publicly available paired end reads for chromosome 21 hosted here: